jessepav/lacygoill-wiki-backup/tmux/environment.md

     1234~

-If a variable  is in the tmux  global environment, `-u` will remove  it from the local environment,  but not from  the global one; as  a result, the  shells will still be initialized with the variable.
+If a variable  is in the tmux  global environment, `-u` will remove  it from the session environment,  but not from  the global one;  as a result,  the processes will still be initialized with the variable.
-`-gu` would remove  the variable from the global environment,  but remember that we want to remove it only from the shells of *the current session*.
+`-gu` would remove  the variable from the global environment,  but remember that we want to remove it only from the processes started in *the current session*.

-## `WINDOWID` is in the local and global environment.
+## `WINDOWID` is in the session and global environment.
 What happens if I run `$ tmux setenv -gr WINDOWID`?

 Nothing.

+This is because:

-`WINDOWID` is still in the local environment of all tmux sessions.
+   - `WINDOWID` is still in the session environment of any tmux session
-And a local environment has priority over the global one.
+   - a session environment has priority over the global one

 ##
 # Updating a variable
 ## automatically
-### When does tmux automatically update the value of `KRB5CCNAME` in the local environment of a session?
+### When does tmux automatically update the value of `KRB5CCNAME` in the environment of a session?
+(3)

 Whenever you:

    - create a new session

+   - switch to an existing session

-   - attach a client to a tmux session
+   - attach a client to a session

 ---

-It doesn't matter how you create a new session, its local environment is always updated:
+It doesn't matter how you create a new session, its environment is always updated:

     # from outside a tmux session, into a new tmux server
-    $ export KRB5CCNAME=foobar
+    $ export KRB5CCNAME=foo
     $ tmux -Ltest
-    $ echo $KRB5CCNAME
-    foobar~
+    $ tmux showenv | grep KRB5CCNAME
+    KRB5CCNAME=foo~

     # from outside a tmux session, into a running tmux server
-    $ export KRB5CCNAME=foobar
+    $ export KRB5CCNAME=foo
     $ tmux new-session -s test
-    $ echo $KRB5CCNAME
-    foobar~
+    $ tmux showenv | grep KRB5CCNAME
+    KRB5CCNAME=foo~

     # from inside a tmux session
-    $ export KRB5CCNAME=foobar
+    $ export KRB5CCNAME=foo
-    $ tmux switch-client -t $(tmux new-session -d -P)
+    $ S=$(tmux new-session -d -P)
-    $ echo $KRB5CCNAME
-    foobar~
+    $ tmux showenv -t $S | grep KRB5CCNAME
+    KRB5CCNAME=foo~

+---

+In  the   manpage,  the   documentation  about   `'update-environment'`  doesn't explicitly mention switching to a session  as a case where a session environment is automatically updated – unless you consider switching to another session as a special  (?)  case of  attaching  to  a  session –  but  it  is implied  in  the documentation about `switch-client`:

+> If -E is used, update-environment option will not be applied.

+---
-#### After it's updated in a session, when is it updated in the other sessions?

-When you switch to them; not before.
+After attaching a client  to a session, the other sessions  are updated when you switch to them; not before.

 You can check this by running `$ tmux showenv -t other_session | grep KRB5CCNAME`.
 The output will still contain the old value of the variable.
 And after you switch to `other_session`, `$ tmux showenv | grep KRB5CCNAME` will
 finally contain the updated value.

+#### Which value is used?

+The value of `KRB5CCNAME` in the environment of the shell from which `new-session`, `switch-client`, `attach-session` has been run.

+#### How to prevent this automatic update?

+Pass the `-E` flag to `new-session`, `switch-client`, `attach-session`.

 ###
 ### How to control which variable is updated like `KRB5CCNAME`?

-Add the name of the variable you want to be updated to the option `'update-environment'`:
+Add the name of the variable you want to be updated to the array option `'update-environment'`:

-    $ tmux set-option -ga update-environment VAR
+    $ tmux set -ga update-environment VAR

 #### Why `-g`?